Iowa Prep Football AP Poll

 |14

-Others receiving votes: Southeast Valley 8, Williamsburg 5, Camanche 4, Carroll Kuemper 4, State Center West Marshall 4, Monroe PCM 3, Centerville 2, Boyden-Hull-RV 1
+Others receiving votes: Southeast Valley 8, Monticello 6, State Center West Marshall 4, Monroe PCM 3

 Class 1A